Linux - Create, Delete, Copy, and Move Files and Directories

 /home/alex/Documents

-To understand a relative path we first have to explore what the current directory means.
-This is also called the working directory.
+To understand a relative path better, let’s look at what the current directory is.
+Note that the current directory is also known as a working directory.

 When we’re working at the command line, we’re always “inside” a directory.
 For example, if we log in as the user “alex” on some server, our starting current directory might be /home/alex.
 Every user starts in its home directory when they log in. john might have it at /home/john, and root (the super user/administrator) has it at /root.